Frequently Asked Questions

 Yes.
 Tri-C’s Massage Therapy certificate of proficiency and post-degree professional certificate are approved by the State Medical Board.
 After completing one of these certificate programs and passing the MBLEx, students are eligible to apply for licensure through the State Medical Board of Ohio.

-Note: The State Medical Board requires that all applicants submit BCII and FBI fingerprints and a criminal background check as part of the massage licensure application process.
+Note: The State Medical Board requires that all applicants submit BCI and FBI fingerprints and a criminal background check as part of the massage licensure application process.
 Please see Rule 4731-4-02 (D) of the Ohio Administrative Code (http://codes.ohio.gov/oac/4731-4) for factors the medical board may consider when reviewing the results of a criminal background check.

 Arrests, charges or convictions of criminal offenses may be cause to deny or limit licensure or employment opportunities in specific careers and occupations (including massage therapy) and may limit a student's ability to obtain federal, state and other financial aid.
 Students are encouraged to investigate these possibilities before applying to the Massage Therapy program.

 Contact the state’s massage licensing board to determine what requirements you must meet to practice massage in that state.
+Requirements vary considerably from state to state.

 The Certificate of Proficiency in Massage Therapy provides students with an abbreviated career path leading to State Medical Board of Ohio licensure.
 All course credits are transferable to the Associate of Applied Science degree in Massage Therapy.